The difference between chlorophyll and chloroplast is due to the following factors:

 Key Differences Between Chlorophyll and Chloroplast

-- Chlorophyll is devoid of its DNA whereas chloroplast contains its own DNA (cp-DNA) like mitochondria.
+- Chlorophyll is devoid of its DNA, whereas chloroplast contains its own DNA (cp-DNA) like mitochondria.

 - Chlorophyll-a, b, c, d and f are the five groups, among which chlorophyll-a and b are the two major groups that predominate in a plant.
 The chloroplasts are the most common type of plastid characterized by two membranous structure with high chlorophyll content.

-Chloroplast structure mainly comprises of two membranes (outer and inner), specialized thylakoid membrane and intercellular space within the outer and inner layer.
+Chloroplast structure mainly comprises two membranes (outer and inner), specialized thylakoid membrane and intercellular space within the outer and inner layer.

 Similarities